-ADME, DMPK, and DDI in vitro studies are recommended by regulatory authorities worldwide to precede first in-human clinical trials or to supplement clinical metabolism or drug-drug interaction data.
+ADME, toxicology, DMPK, and DDI in vitro studies are recommended by regulatory authorities worldwide to precede first in-human clinical trials or to supplement clinical metabolism or drug-drug interaction data.
 Cell-based assays can provide reliable prediction of a drug’s metabolism, pharmacokinetic properties, and potential for drug-drug interaction within a patient.

 We are the metabolism and DDI experts, trusted by 98% of top pharma for reliable, quality data from predictive DMPK assays.